 If you are measuring website traffic, then using UTM parameters is going to give you the clearest results.
 UTMs make it easy to monitor the different ways of sharing the same link.
 (Got questions on using UTM parameters?
 Check out this post here.)

-Here at MeetEdgar, we like to identify the type of split test we’re doing in the “Campaign Name” section and then identify which element we’re testing in the “Campaign Content” section so we know what to check in Google Analytics when determining the results.
+Here at MeetEdgar, we like to identify the type of split test we’re doing in the “Campaign Name” section and then identify which element we’re testing in the “Campaign Content” section.
+That way, we know what to check in Google Analytics when determining the results.

 3. Record your results

 Finally, keep track of your split testing results!
 Simply using a Google spreadsheet to record the goal, the tested posts, and the results of each split test will come in handy for the future.

 Your audience will never stop evolving and social media will not stop changing so you should never stop A/B testing.
 You may want to go back and re-test something you already tested last year or a few months earlier, and recording the previous results will make it easier to see trends or understand how your audience is growing.

 Don’t stop testing

 The more you test, the more chances you have to improve your social and answer that age-old question, “Will it work?”

 MeetEdgar makes it easy to split test your social media with features like variations, UTM parameters and the post history page.
 Give us a test drive with a free two-week trial here.